ullenius/fresh-curry/README.md

 ## Building
 * Fresh Curry requires Java 11
 * This is a Maven project:
-** build a jar-file using 'mvn package'
+  * build a jar-file using 'mvn package'
-** build documentation 'mvn javadoc:javadoc'
+  * build documentation using: 'mvn javadoc:javadoc'

 ## Rest API
 https://exchangeratesapi.io/